 Priorities Related Actions Update as at end March 2019 Update as at end June 2019 capability (including digital fluency) through the Evolving Teacher Project.
 ILR focusing on high volume Units of Competencies (UoCs) to support quality, consistency and improved learner experience and protect CIT IP and increase productivity. improve student experience and protect CIT IP.
 Evolving Teacher Adobe Creative Cloud suite of training to enhance trainer and assessor skill and application for teaching and learning materials.
 Focus on CIT licenced software to increase video practice and design.
-Investigate and analyse potential benefits from the Banner 9 upgrade in April 2019 for improving learning resources and program delivery Awaiting Banner 9 like-for-like replacement, which is due at the en- of August 2019.
+Investigate and analyse potential benefits from the Banner 9 upgrade in April 2019 for improving learning resources and program delivery Awaiting Banner 9 like-for-like replacement, which is due at the end of August 2019.
 Continue to target support and training for trainers and assessors.
 Evolving Teacher extending 2018 digital coaching pilot and mentoring pilot to address skill gaps and build capability.
 Evolving Teacher continued provision of targeted skill building PD including CIT Conversations, blended learning facilitation strategies and bits and bytes modules.
-Evolving Teacher 2019 Digital Coaching and 2019 Mentor Program for trainers and assessors to addres skill gaps and build capability.
+Evolving Teacher 2019 Digital Coaching and 2019 Mentor Program for trainers and assessors to address skill gaps and build capability.
 Evolving Teacher continued provision of targeted skill building PD including blended learning design strategies and Bits and Bytes modules.
-Develop and implement a framework for the design and delivery of blended learning models across CIT. • Evolving Teacher developing process and framework to inform future CIT efficacy in the design and delivery or teaching and learning materials for engaging, flexible and blended delivery model.
+Develop and implement a framework for the design and delivery of blended learning models across CIT.
+Blended learning models developed with validation testing commenced in ILR priority courses.
+Supported by ILR, Evolving Teacher lead development of teaching and learning materials in high volume Units of Competencies in Health Community Services to standardise delivery across departments, improve student experience and protect CIT IP.
+Evolving Teacher developing process and framework to inform future CIT efficacy in the design and delivery of teaching and learning materials for engaging, flexible and blended delivery model.